Compliance Gate Platform

 Can you guarantee that all CRL entries are free of errors?

-We do our best to fact-check the summaries, but given the quantity of information, and that the sources may be updated after publication, we cannot guarantee that the summaries are completely free of error.
+We do our best to fact-check the CRL entries, but due to the amount of information and that the sources may be updated after publication, we cannot guarantee that the CRL entries are completely free of error.

 You must ultimately take action based on what is written in the latest version of the relevant legislation, guidance page or other source.